-3 Types of Basket Storage You Can't Live Without
+3 Types of Basket Storage You Cannot Live Without

 A fiber basket is any basket made of natural materials.
 It is the most common type of basket and can be found everywhere from craft supply stores to high-end home decorating shops.
-Natural fiber baskets come in every conceivable size, shape and design.
+Natural fiber baskets come in every conceivable size, shape, and design.
 If you want to have a place to organize your keys and cell phone by the entryway, consider a hanging fiber basket by the door.
-Old magazines piled on the coffee table causing too much clutter?
+Old magazines piled on the coffee table causing too much clutter.
 Add an under-the-table basket to hide the magazines from sight, but keep them in easy reach.
-Fiber baskets offer unique appeal, because they can be formal or informal and match any decor.
+Fiber baskets offer a unique appeal because they can be formal or informal and match any decor.

-Having a difficult time organizing your toiletries and shower supplies?
-The best option is to invest in a small, shower size plastic basket that can organize your items right where you need them.
-These plastic baskets with side drainage holes are also ideal for the kitchen, as they can keep your dish soap, sponge, scouring pad and other dish supplies close at hand while also making the space neat and tidy.
-For areas where there is a chance of moisture, plastic baskets cannot be beat.
+Have a difficult time organizing your toiletries and shower supplies?
+The best option is to invest in a small, shower-size plastic basket that can organize your items right where you need them.
+These plastic baskets with side drainage holes are also ideal for the kitchen, as they can keep your dish soap, sponge, scouring pad, and other dish supplies close at hand while also making the space neat and tidy.
+For areas where there is a chance of moisture, plastic baskets cannot be beaten.
 They are easy to clean, easy to sanitize, and, in most cases, ideal for water-prone places.
 Use them in laundry rooms and garages to keep laundry accessories and garage tools easily contained.

 While traditional fiber baskets may be what immediately comes to mind when you think about basket storage, other options work just as well for their particular uses.
 Adding these types of containers to your home's organization system will keep the house looking and feeling more comfortable and uncluttered.

 - Garden / Landscaping / Patio — 262